JuliaCollections/DataStructures.jl/docs/src/circ_buffer.md

 eltype(cb)           # return type of items
-cb[1]                # get the element at the front cb[end]              # get the element at the back fill!(cb, data)      # grows the buffer up-to capacity, and fills it entirely.
-Overwriting any existing elements.
+cb[1]                # get the element at the front cb[end]              # get the element at the back fill!(cb, data)      # grows the buffer up-to capacity, and fills it entirely, preserving existing elements.
 ```